 - Using a first and last name, if possible

-- Entering a 5 year timeframe.
-This is to allow for differences between event registration and year of event.
+- Entering a 5-year timeframe.
+This allows for differences between event registration and year of event

 Can't find what you're looking for?

-If you can't find the entry you're after, try:
+If you can't find the entry, try using:

 - Different spellings or abbreviations of names (for example, Wm instead of William)

-- Using an asterisk (*) after a letter.
-This will search for all entries beginning with those letters (for example, W* or Wil*).
+- An asterisk (*) after a letter.
+This will search for all entries beginning with those letters (for example, W* or Wil*)

 3. View record summary